min2ha/ukwa-site/content/target/38665/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# 100 Years Ago: A series of WW1 centenary events focused on Merthyr Tydfil

 An exhibition that tells the stories of Merthyr people during this period, through panels, photos, paintings, objects, video footage and more.